flexera-public/sca-codeinsight-reports-project-vulnerabilities/README.md

 **Submodule Repositories**

 This repository contains two submodules pointing to other git repos for code that can be in common to multiple projects.
-After the initial clone of sca-codeinsight-reports-project-inventory you will need to enter the cloned directory, link and pull down the necessary code via
+After the initial clone of sca-codeinsight-reports-project-vulnerability you will need to enter the cloned directory, link and pull down the necessary code via

     git submodule init
     git submodule update